 Collection development policy

-The Manuscripts & Archives Department collects original research material relating to the political, social, cultural and economic history of Southern Africa, with a strong focus on the Western Cape.
-The collections support research by a wide range of scholars including academics, postgraduates, undergraduates, and other researchers whose work relies on primary resource materials and manuscripts.
+We collect original research material relating to the political, social, cultural and economic history of Southern Africa, with a strong focus on the Western Cape.
+The collections support research by a wide range of scholars whose work relies on primary resource materials.

-The Manuscripts & Archives Department’s primary responsibility is to serve the research needs of faculty and students at the University of Cape Town.
-To this end, it seeks to collect in subject areas which reflect the major research thrusts of this University, which represent ongoing research interests, or which are the focus of interdisciplinary programs.
+Our primary responsibility is to serve the research needs of faculty and students at the University of Cape Town.
+To this end, we seek to collect in subject areas which reflect the major research thrusts of this University.

 Examples of current collection areas include: